Organisation

 History

-The first series of fourteen variety programs called "Çà, c'est la vie" have been very much appreciated by television viewers in many African countries.
-These programs have been broadcast during "prime-time" in eight French-speaking African countries."Çà, c'est la vie" is educational and gives a holistic answer to development related and contemporary questions in African society.
+The first series of fourteen variety programs called "Ça, c'est la vie" have been very much appreciated by television viewers in many African countries.
+These programs have been broadcast during "prime-time" in eight French-speaking African countries."Ça, c'est la vie" is educational and gives a holistic answer to development related and contemporary questions in African society.

 A team of young dynamic and enthusiastic women took part in the discussions and the interviews.
 Several experts from various organisations contributed by giving advice during these panel discussions.
-The dedication ceremony took place on the 20th of June 2003 in the Conference Hall of the Centre Culturel Fran¨ais with the Ambassador of the Netherlands in Burkina Faso present.

 Recognition